RWTH-EBC/ADDMo/README.md

 of features can be both found automatically or set manually.
 - Embedded feature selection by threshold: Univariate feature selection by a custom threshold of importance.
-- Wrapper recursive feature selection*: Multivariate wrapper which iteratively deletes the worst feature of the respective feature subset as long as it improves the score_test.

-Sample processing:
-- Individual model “hourly”*: One model per hour of the day.
-- Individual model “weekday & weekend”*: One model for weekdays and one for weekends.
-- Individual model “by feature”*: One model for all samples with the feature’s values below and one for values above a certain threshold.
-The respective feature is user-defined.
-- Shuffle: Random shuffle of samples.

 Model tuning:
 - Model selection*: Exhaustive wrapper for selecting the best out of all implemented models.
-- Recursive prediction*: Enabling multistep ahead prediction for models with time series and inertia ownlags.
-Iteratively feeding the forecast back to the ownlag slots of the input features.
 - Hyperparameter tuning: via bayesian optimization or grid search
 - Cross-validation: prevent overfitting